Dozens of rescue felines, but not enough homes to foster or adopt them - NZ Herald

 A busy kitten season is putting huge pressure on local animal welfare organisations, with one manager saying its influx of cats this month is more than double than the same time last year.

-The Rotorua SPCA and Rescue, Revive, Rehome Bay of Plenty has been experiencing an overload of feline rescues.
+The Rotorua SPCA and Rescue, Revive, Rehome Bay of Plenty have been experiencing an overload of feline rescues.

-SPCA Rotorua centre manager Vivien Moore said cats and kittens are coming in daily, with double the number of felines arriving in November than the previous month.
+SPCA Rotorua centre manager, Vivien Moore said cats and kittens are coming in daily, with double the number of felines arriving in the month of November than the previous month.

+"In November almost 100 were brought into the shelter, and in the first week of December we had 25 new cats and kittens brought into the shelter," Moore said.

+"Our intake numbers so far for December are over twice what they were last year for felines, and with kitten season only just begun we are expecting an incredibly busy time over the next few months."

+She said the SPCA has had community interest in adopting, however, "many of our kittens are still too young to be separated from their litters and require care before being adopted".

+"At SPCA, animals are not made available for adoption until they have been desexed, vaccinated, and treated for flea/worms, which is, at the earliest, around 8 weeks of age for kittens.
+Any kittens that come in need care until that time, which involves foster care, medical attention and procedures, and of course a lot of TLC.

-Rescue, Revive Rehome Bay of Plenty feline co-ordinator Clair Batley had 231 felines currently with the rescue in foster homes.
+Clair Batley, feline co-ordinator said the Rescue, Revive Rehome Bay of Plenty had 231 felines currently in foster homes.

-On the number being slightly higher than last year, Batley said: "It's a shame, because we desexed more than 1,500 felines in the last season.
+The number being slightly higher than last year, Batley said, "it's shame because we desexed more than 1500 felines in the last season".

 Unfortunately, the demand for felines did not meet the need of fosters, Batley said.

-"We see lots being dumped in January and February - people have adopted and it has been a Christmas present.
-Then they've realised it is such a commitment."
+"We see lots being dumped in January February, people have adopted and it has been a Christmas present and then they've realised that it is such a commitment."

 Batley said about 20 cats were dumped last year.